drwetter/testssl.sh/doc/testssl.1.md

 `--ssl-native`  Instead of using a mixture of bash sockets and a few openssl s_client connects, testssl.sh uses the latter (almost) only.
 This is faster at the moment but provides less accurate results, especially for the client simulation and for cipher support.
 For all checks you will see a warning if testssl.sh cannot tell if a particular check cannot be performed.
 For some checks however you might end up getting false negatives without a warning.
 This option is only recommended if you prefer speed over accuracy or you know that your target has sufficient overlap with the protocols and cipher provided by your openssl binary.

 `--openssl <path_to_openssl>`           testssl.sh tries very hard to find automagically the binary supplied (where the tree of testssl.sh resides, from the directory where testssl.sh has been started from, etc.).
 If all that doesn't work it falls back to openssl supplied from the OS (`$PATH`).
-With this option you can point testssl.sh to your binary of choice and override any internal magic to find the openssl binary. (environment preset via `OPENSSL=<path_to_openssl>`).
+With this option you can point testssl.sh to your binary of choice and override any internal magic to find the openssl binary.
+(Environment preset via `OPENSSL=<path_to_openssl>`).

+### TUNING OPTIONS

 `--bugs`  does some workarounds for buggy servers like padding for old F5 devices.
 The option is passed as `-bug` to openssl when needed, see `s_client(1)`, environment preset via `BUGS="-bugs"` (1x dash).
 For the socket part testssl.sh has always workarounds in place to cope with broken server implementations.

 `--assuming-http`  testssl.sh normally does upfront an application protocol detection.
 In cases where HTTP cannot be automatically detected you may want to use this option.
 It enforces testssl.sh not to skip HTTP specific tests (HTTP header) and to run a browser based client simulation.
 Please note that sometimes also the severity depends on the application protocol, e.g. SHA1 signed certificates, the lack of any SAN matches and some vulnerabilities will be punished harder when checking a web server as opposed to a mail server.

 `-n, --nodns <min|none>` tells testssl.sh which DNS lookups should be performed. `min` uses only forward DNS resolution (A and AAAA record or MX record) and skips CAA lookups and PTR records from the IP address back to a DNS name.  `none` performs no DNS lookups at all.
 For the latter you either have to supply the IP address as a target, to use `--ip` or have the IP address in `/etc/hosts`.
 The use of the switch is only useful if you either can't or are not willing to perform DNS lookups.
 The latter can apply e.g. to some pentests.
 In general this option could e.g. help you to avoid timeouts by DNS lookups. `NODNS` is the enviroment variable for this.